lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Brakia** _(15-Sep-18 05:56 PM)_

-> t!8ball Does Dread teleport Matieu and Emmett away from the battle?
+t!8ball Does Dread teleport Matieu and Emmett away from the battle?

 **Tatsumaki** _(15-Sep-18 05:56 PM)_

-> 🎱 | You may rely on it,
+> 🎱 | You may rely on it, Brakia.
-> Brakia
-> .

 **Brakia** _(15-Sep-18 05:56 PM)_